Japandroids: Near to the Wild Heart of Life (2014–2020)

 On October 31, 2016, Japandroids announced their third album Near to the Wild Heart of Life via a teaser video featuring live footage from their comeback shows in Vancouver.
 On November 2, 2016, it was confirmed that the album would be released by Anti- on January 27, 2017, and preceded by a limited edition 7" of the album's title track.
-When asked about the motivation behind switching labels, King stated: “It just felt like a very natural thing to do, and at a very natural time.
+When asked about the motivation behind switching labels, King stated: "It just felt like a very natural thing to do, and at a very natural time.
 Celebration Rock and the Celebration Rock Tour felt like a triumphant ending to the first era of the band, an era that I will forever associate with Polyvinyl.
-But starting in 2014, I think both Dave and I felt that we were no longer ‘continuing’ something but starting something new, and wanted a new label to represent whatever that was."
+But starting in 2014, I think both Dave and I felt that we were no longer 'continuing' something but starting something new, and wanted a new label to represent whatever that was."
 According to Prowse, Anti- came to their attention following a chance encounter with one of their staff members at a bar in New Orleans.

 On January 10, 2017, "No Known Drink or Drug" was released digitally to promote the album ahead of its release.
 On January 19, 2017, Near to the Wild Heart of Life was streamed in its entirety on NPR Music in the United States and on CBC Music in Canada.
 On January 31, 2017, the band performed "Near to the Wild Heart of Life" on The Late Show with Stephen Colbert and on May 9, 2017, performed "Near to the Wild Heart of Life", "True Love and a Free Life of Free Will", and "Midnight To Morning" on Later... with Jools Holland.
 On May 16, 2017, a limited edition 7" of the album's second single "North East South West" was released.
 On October 11, 2017, the band performed "No Known Drink Or Drug" on Late Night with Seth Meyers.
 On October 24, 2017, Japandroids’ show at Massey Hall in Toronto was filmed and recorded for the concert film series Live At Massey Hall.
 The film was released on June 14, 2018.

 Japandroids toured heavily in support of Near to the Wild Heart of Life, performing over 150 shows in 23 countries between October 2016 and October 2018.
-The Near to the Wild Heart of Life Tour consisted of 12 individual legs across North America, Europe, and Oceania, including numerous festival appearances: South by Southwest, Shaky Knees Music Festival, Sasquatch!, Governors Ball, Pitchfork Music Festival, and Foo Fighters’ Cal Jam in the United States, Reading and Leeds Festivals, Latitude, End of the Road, Electric Picnic, Primavera Sound, Paredes de Coura, NOS Alive in Europe, Corona Capital in Mexico, and Meredith Music Festival in Australia.
+The Near to the Wild Heart of Life Tour consisted of 12 individual legs across North America, Europe, and Oceania, including numerous festival appearances: South by Southwest, Shaky Knees Music Festival, Sasquatch!, Governors Ball, Pitchfork Music Festival, and Foo Fighters' Cal Jam in the United States, Reading and Leeds Festivals, Latitude, End of the Road, Electric Picnic, Primavera Sound, Paredes de Coura, NOS Alive in Europe, Corona Capital in Mexico, and Meredith Music Festival in Australia.

-The final date of the Near to the Wild Heart of Life Tour took place on October 17, 2018, at the Phoenix Concert Theatre in Toronto.
-A celebration of Legalization Day in Canada, Japandroids' set included five new songs, written on the setlist as “International”, “D+T”, “Baby’s”, “Infinity”, and “Alice”.